zenghy96/zenghy96.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+I am currently a Postdoctoral Fellow in the Department of Radiology at University of Washington, under the supervision of [Prof. Chengcheng Zhu](https://rad.washington.edu/radiology-personnel/zhucheng/).

-I am currently a Ph.D. candidate in the Biomedical Ultrasound Lab at ShanghaiTech University, under the supervision of [Prof. Rui Zheng](https://sist.shanghaitech.edu.cn/zhengrui_en/main.htm).
+I recieved my Ph.D. degree at University of Chinese Academy of Sciences and ShanghaiTech University, under the supervision of [Prof. Rui Zheng](https://sist.shanghaitech.edu.cn/zhengrui_en/main.htm).

 I received my B.Eng. degree from the School of Information Science and Technology at Dalian Maritime University in 2018.